VanishMax/Modern-Web-App/README.md

 * All Lighthouse's tests are passed at more than 90%
 * And much more

-If you have some questions or just want to talk - vanishmax2018@gmail.com
+If you have some questions or just want to talk - vanishmax2018@gmail.com<hr/>
+### License
+This project is licensed under the terms of the [MIT license](https://github.com/VanishMax/Modern-Web-App/blob/master/LICENSE)